 On March 15, 2018, the Board of Directors approved the declaration of common share cash dividend of fifteen (15) centavos per share totaling to ₱214.7 million to stockholders of record as of April 02, 2018, payable on April 26, 2018.
-A total of ₱97.4 million cash dividends were also declared and distributed to 2nd and 3rd tranche preferred stockholders as of June 30, 2018.
-There were no dividend payments yet for common shares as of the period mentioned.
+A total of ₱146.2 million cash dividends were also declared and distributed to 2nd and 3rd tranche preferred stockholders as of September 30, 2018.
+No stock dividends were declared and distributed for the period mentioned.